 Assess the offer

 Most employers expect you to think about the offer before you accept it or turn it down.
-Let the employer know that you are very interested in the job, and that you will make a definite decision within a specific period of time, e.g. 3 days.
+Let the employer know that you are very interested in the job, and that you will make a definite decision within a specific period of time, such as 3 days.

 Follow these 3 steps to assess an offer: